teafortay/taylorcodeshop/README.md

 Next Day:
-1. fix About and Home
+1. fix/ edit About and Home and Projects
-2. put pdf of resume, embede
+2. put pdf of resume, embed jpg?
-3. write projects page, 3 projects, 3 repos- figure out how to link to app store.
+3. projects page- figure out how to link to app store.
 4. put fancy link stuff in Home.css

 Next Day: